 The green colored Gosky Eagleview 10x42 Binoculars are a birdwatcher best companion.
 They are the priciest on my list costing a few dollars shy off $200.
 This begs the question, are they worth it considering there are other cheaper offerings?

 Well for starters unlike some of the cheaper models out there this one has fully multicoated optics.
 These optics deliver a clearer, brighter and crisp image quality that is rare in most budget binos.

 Also, the field of view of this pair of binocular is quite good.
 At 1000 yards you get a 307 ft field of view, which is still more than decent.
 As a result, it is best suited for outdoor use such as hiking, climbing, and birdwatching.

 In regards to the quality of its housing, it is completely waterproof and fog proof.
 The rubber armor that wraps around it is shock absorbent.
 This helps when you drop it or knock it against something hard.

 Includes in the package are carrying case, eyepiece and lens protection covers as well as a cleaning cloth.

-How To Select The Best Binoculars Under 200 Effectively?
+How To Select The Best Binoculars For 200 Effectively?

 What criteria is used to identify the best budget binoculars from among the thousands of binoculars out there?
 Personally, there are a number of things I look at.
 That being the case let us look at what makes up best compact binoculars under 200.

 There was a time when binoculars priced at below $200 were notorious for being poorly made as manufacturers looked for ways to cut on costs.
 Thankfully those times are long gone.
 And as I mentioned in the intro $200 is still a lot of money.

 Therefore, you should be keen on the kind of binocular you are buying.
 At the least, your budget binocular of choice should be waterproof and fog proof.
 There is no point in spending money on a product that cannot withstand a little rain.